qfsae/pcb/README.md

 ## Installation & Setup

 Altium is licensed software.
-In order to get a license, contact the electrical lead (Ethan - Q23) to get your email added to the organization.
+In order to get a license, contact the electrical lead (Alex - Q24) to get your email added to the organization.
 Once you've been added, you should receive an email with your login.
 It is recommended that you sign in to [altium.com](https://www.altium.com/) and change your password.

 ### Download